p4lang/gsoc/2024/projects/formatter/README.md

 - https://github.com/p4lang/p4c/pull/4795
 - https://github.com/p4lang/p4c/pull/4887

-The existing pretty-printer, `top4`, was modified to handle the newly attached comments in the P4Fmt backend.
+We modified the existing pretty-printer, `top4` , to handle the newly attached comments in the P4Fmt backend.
 This update ensures that both prefix and suffix comments, now stored and attached to IR nodes via the side map, are correctly formatted and printed alongside the relevant P4 constructs.

 ### Reference checker for `p4fmt`